m4dpr0f/tek8/README.md

 Beyond the Two-Party System:

 The TEK8 Party System is a post-partisan framework for participatory governance, civic imagination, and regenerative worldbuilding.
 Rooted in the TEK8 elemental protocol, it replaces binary political ideologies with an 8-petal structure that mirrors the complexity of real human needs, community knowledge, and planetary systems.
 The TEK8 Protocol is an offering to the development community: a guiding framework for ethical cryptocurrency certification and intelligent financial systems inspired by ancient wisdom traditions and ecological stewardship.
-This protocol is currently untested in real-world use cases but serves as the foundational guiding principle for **Pixie Town** and the **$PXAI memecoin**.

 Developed by **m4dpr0f**, in collaboration with **PiXolAnI**, TEK8 seeks to bridge traditional ecological knowledges with cutting-edge blockchain technology to foster sustainable, equitable, and abundant systems of exchange.